super-flat/lagom-pb/readme.md

 - At every event handled a snapshot of the aggregate state with the metadata are made available for the readSide.

 - All events, snapshots and readSide offsets are persisted to Postgres SQL.

+- Encryption trait to enable events and snapshots encryption.

 ## Sample Project